 Use ‘Save As‘ to create all the new files.

 Now you can work on writing each chapter in its own individual Word file.

 This is a good writing habit to get into to avoid problems with large files.

 Even if the worst happens and a file gets corrupted, it will only affect one chapter file and not the whole manuscript.

-When you have finished each chapter, copy and paste the chapter into the master manuscript.
+When you finish writing a new chapter, copy and paste the chapter text into your master manuscript.

 2. Save a copy of your folder and files somewhere else.